AbdoulMa/RStudio-Table-Contest-2021/README.md

 At this step, I get the different information about a wine, namely:

 - its name  (ex: Chablis)
-- its style style (ex: Burgundy Mâconnais White)
+- its style (ex: Burgundy Mâconnais White)
 - its viticultural domain (ex: Domaine Passy le Clou)
 - its grapes varieties (ex: 100 % Chardonnay)
 - its region (ex: France / Bourgogne / Chablis)